davidnedelcu2005/FIxItNow---POO/README.md

 * **Language:** C++ (Modern C++ elements like lambdas, smart pointers, uniform initialization).
 * **Structure:** Code is modular, organized into separate `.h` and `.cpp` files for each class.
 * **Data Structures:** Extensively uses STL (vectors, lists, queues) based on operational needs.
-* **Design Patterns:** Implements Singleton and Factory patterns for optimal architecture.
 * **Error Handling:** The program does not crash on invalid data; it reports the error with a clear message (e.g., invalid CNP) and continues processing valid lines.

 ---